Onyedika360/PDO-Equivariant-Networks/README.md

-# Reproducing tGrpup Equivariant CNN's( PDO-Econv) on Mnist dataset
+# Reproducing Group Equivariant CNN's( PDO-Econv) on Mnist dataset

 This project aims to reproduce the results of the paper **"Partial Differential Operator Based Equivariant Convolutions"** by Zhengyang Shen